About a year ago in the start of 2017, I embarked on a series of small power electronics

 on the board, the GXB172 can be easily customized to have different mode

 jumpers.
-Below shows a mode-scheme I find useful.
+Below shows a mode-scheme I find useful and fun:

 The above flowchart shows the general operating states